RanvierMUD/ranviermud/docs/server_config.md

 `moveCommand` _`string`_ `("move")`
 :    Name of the command that will handle when the character types a movement direction (See [`src/CommandParser.js`](https://github.com/shawncplus/ranviermud/blob/staging/src/CommandParser.js) for natively supported directions)

 `defaultAttributes` _`object`_
 :    See [`ranvier.json`](https://github.com/shawncplus/ranviermud/blob/staging/ranvier.json) for defaults.
 These are the starting attributes (health, mana, strength, etc.) that are assigned to characters upon creation

 `skillLag` _`number`_
-:    Defuault milleconds of lag to apply after a skill is used before they can use another skill.
+:    Default milleconds of lag to apply after a skill is used before they can use another skill.
 Can be configured per skill

+`logfile` _`string`_
+:    Filename to be used for logging.
+Optional; by default Ranvier will only log to the console.
+Logs will be in the `/log/` directory and will always end in `.log`.